Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

 The world lines that represent the history of particles as well as the tensor and spinor fields which describe the physical fields are mathematically described by some system of differential equations (in general called the \textit{equations of motion}) in which the metric tensor $ \slg $ appears.

-The energy-momentum content of a system of particles and fields is described by their respective \emph{energy-momentum tensors} $\mathbf{T}_{\mathrm{p}} \in\sec T_{0}^{2}M$ and $\mathbf{T}_{\mathrm{f}}\in\sec T_{0}^{2}M$.
-As it is well known \cite{mtw,sawu}, those objects appear in the second member of Einstein's field equation, whereas in the first member of that equation appears a tensor called the \textit{Einstein tensor}.
+The energy-momentum content of a system of particles and fields is described by their respective \emph{energy-momentum} $\mathbf{T}_{p}\in\sec T_{0}^{2}M$ and $\mathbf{T}_{f}\in\sec T_{0}^{2}M$.
+As is well known \cite{mtw,sawu} those objects appear in the second member of Einstein's field equation, where

+as in the first member of that equation appears a tensor called the \textit{Einstein tensor}.

 Einstein's equation may be written (after a convenient choice of a local chart on $U\subset M$) as a system of ten non linear partial differential equations which contains a certain combination of the first and second order partial derivatives of the components $g_{\mu\nu}$ of the metric tensor.